dan-varughese/dan-varughese/README.md

-I'm a recent graduate of WGU where I studied Network Engineering and Security with a concentration in Cisco technologies.
+I have a bachelor's degree in Network Engineering and Security with a concentration in Cisco technologies, and I am currently pursuing a master's degree in Cybersecurity & Privacy @ Georgia Tech with a concentration in cybersecurity policy.
 I am currently working @ AHEAD on Network Delivery (cisco,nvda,palo,etc.).

 ## Skills